thomasplevy/fakeblock/readme.txt

 == Description ==

-Fakeblock allows you to prevent public access to your website and ensure users can't pirate your websites content.
+Fakeblock allows you to ensure only visitors with a near-robotic internal clock can access the content of your website.

 == Installation ==